 - Desire to keep tangibles and furnishings on the property; and

 With some thoughtful planning and a pragmatic approach, you can preserve the property – and the wonderful memories – for years to come.

-Susan L. Repetti is a partner practicing in Nutter's Private Client Department.
-She has extensive experience assisting families with reducing the tax cost of the transfer of wealth to children and grandchildren, including such ...
+Susan L. Repetti is a retired partner in Nutter's Private Client Department.
+She assisted families with reducing the tax cost of the transfer of wealth to children and grandchildren, including such techniques as family limited ...

 In this philanthropic blog, the experienced attorneys in Nutter's Private Client and Nonprofit and Social Impact groups offer news and insights for individuals, couples and multi-generational families who are looking to convey wealth (and its responsibilities) to children and grandchildren, make a philanthropic impact in the community and prepare for the life events we all can face.